 Southern California development is rooted in the water supply.
 Find documents related to area water history in The Claremont Colleges Libraries CLIRWater-California Water Documents Collection.
 Digitized documents from the Model Colony History Room and several other libraries, universities, and the National Archives are available.

 Have a question?
 Email us or call us at (909) 395-2206

-Due to the COVID-19 pandemic, the Model Colony History Room is closed to the public and is accepting in-person appointments on a case by base basis only.
+Due to the COVID-19 pandemic, the Model Colony History Room is closed to the public.
 Please call the room directly at (909) 395-2206 or email us at [email protected] to discuss your research needs.

 Got stuff piling up in your attic, basement or garage?
 Did you inherit local area photographs and other items from family that you don’t know what to do with?
 Want to lighten your load while helping to preserve our local history?
 Donate it!

 The Model Colony History Room accepts donations of Ontario-related materials such as:

 - Photographs of Ontario and the surrounding area